The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Capacity to within a Constant Gap

 \subsubsection{An interpretation of the outer bound of Lemma \ref{lem_upper_bound}}

 The first two bounds in $\mathcal{R}^u(\mathcal{H},\bar{\rho})$ come from the rate bound on a point-to-point channel.
-The first term of the third bound given in \eqref{eq_bound3} represents the sum rate upper bound of a 2-user multiple-access channel (MAC) having channel matrices $H_{i2}$, for $i=1,2$ and Gaussian input with zero mean and scaled identity matrix as covariance.
+The first term of the third bound given in \eqref{eq_bound3} (for $j=2$) represents the sum rate upper bound of a two-user MAC having channel matrices $H_{i2}$, for $i=1,2$ and Gaussian input with zero mean and scaled identity matrix as covariance.
 The second term represents the mutual information on a point-to-point channel whose input covariance matrix is $K_1$ (see (\ref{eq-defk}) for the definition of $K_1$).
 These terms can be given the following operational interpretation.
-The entire message of $Tx_2$ has to be decoded at $Rx_2$ and some part of $Tx_1$ might be decoded at $Rx_2$.
-Let us call this the public message of the first user, denoted as $W_1$ having rate $R_{1w}$.
+The entire message of $Tx_2$ has to be decoded at $Rx_2$ and some part of the message of $Tx_1$ might be decoded at $Rx_2$.
+Let us call this latter message the public message of the first user, denoted as $W_1$, having rate $R_{1w}$.
 Subsequently, let us denote the remaining part of the first user's message by $U_1$ having rate $R_{1u}$ which will be referred to as the private message of the first user.
 Thus we have $R_1=R_{1w}+R_{1u}$.
 Now, with respect to $W_1$ and $X_2$, $Rx_2$ acts as a MAC and thus has the following upper bound

 On the other hand, since $U_1$ has to be decoded at $Rx_1$, it has the following point-to-point channel upper bound

 where $K_1$ is the covariance matrix of $U_1$.
 These two bounds together imply the third bound in Lemma~\ref{lem_upper_bound}.
 The $4^{th}$ bound can also be interpreted similarly just by interchanging the role of transmitters.
 The first term of the fifth bound can be thought as a bound on the private message of $Tx_1$ and the public message of $Tx_2$ which are to be decoded at $Rx_1$, i.e.,